- How We Help

 We are monitoring new information throughout each day from the Centers for Disease Control and Prevention (CDC) and our local and state health departments.
 We are quickly addressing new information and guidelines as they become available as well as minimizing disruption to the imperative services we provide for children and families.

 We are adhering to the following policies to keep our clients and employees safe:

-- We strongly encourage family involvement throughout the treatment process but as part of our goal to keep our clients safe, we will continue to restrict visitors until further notice.
+- We strongly encourage family involvement throughout the treatment process but as part of our goal to keep our clients safe, we are minimizing visitors until further notice.
 We are utilizing telehealth/video capabilities and phone calls to conduct family therapy and parental/guardian visits.

 - Given the current challenges with the convergence of flu, cold, and allergy season along with concerns surrounding COVID-19, we have created a workflow to care for clients who have potential symptoms.
 This includes a specialized observation space to conduct the necessary medical assessments while keeping other clients and employees healthy.

-- All of our healthcare professionals are entering our treatment centers through the main entrance only and are not using a separate employee entrance.
-This allows us to conduct a thorough daily screening process with each employee, using guidelines from the CDC and the Kansas Department of Health and Environment (KDHE).
-This screening includes temperature checks.
+- All our healthcare professionals are entering our treatment centers through the main entrance only and are not using a separate employee entrance.
+This allows us to conduct a thorough daily screening process with each employee, using guidelines from the CDC and local and State health departments.
+This screening includes symptom and temperature checks.

-- We are screening our clients daily using guidelines from the CDC and the Kansas Department of Health and Environment (KDHE).
+- We are screening our clients daily using guidelines from the CDC and local and State health departments.
 This screening includes temperature checks twice a day.